 To apply for the RAY Fellowship Program, applicants must:

 - Complete the online application survey on the RAY Fellowship Program website: https://rayfellowship.org/apply.

-- Follow the instructions on the linked application webpage to submit a curriculum vitae or a resume, two essay and one short answer responses, and a letter of support.
+- Follow the instructions on the linked application webpage to submit a curriculum vitae or a resume, one essay, one visioning response, and one short answer response, and a letter of support.

-Applications must be submitted to the RAY Fellowship Program no later than March 22, 2020.
+Applications must be submitted to the RAY Fellowship Program no later than June 26, 2022.
 Transcripts and additional writing samples are not required.
-Questions about the application process can be submitted to the RAY Program Coordinator, Guilu Murphy, via email at email@example.com.
+Questions about the application process can be submitted to Program Manager, Charlie Espedido, via email at firstname.lastname@example.org.

 The Wilderness Society is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, sexual orientation, gender identity, or veteran status.
 The Wilderness Society is continually seeking to diversify its staff, particularly to broaden opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.